Stovetop Stuffing (quick, easy, homemade)

 Ingredients – tailored to your taste

-Ingredients: chopped onions and celery (red pepper optional), garlic, parsley, broth, apple (optional), toasted bread cut up, seasonings (salt, poultry seasoning, thyme and pepper)
+chopped onions and celery, garlic, parsley, broth, apple, toasted bread cubes, seasonings (salt, poultry seasoning, thyme and pepper), thyme.

 Bread: Almost any bread is fine.
 Experiment to find your favorites.
 My favorite is challah.
 Brioche, baguette, multigrain, whole wheat bread, sourdough, cornbread and even gluten-free bread are other options.
 I’ve even used hamburger buns in a pinch.